- Set expectations before you leave the meeting

 Pipeline hygiene and forecasting

 Tag opportunities stage and probability honestly.
+The SBA's guide to managing sales pipelines provides additional context on tracking leads.
 Estimates stuck “awaiting reply” for 60 days distort forecasts—either nurture with a plan or archive to keep leadership metrics truthful.

 When to walk away